UD-Math-Data-Science-1/notes/_sources/network/degree.md

 print("Mean clustering in BA graphs:",np.mean(cbar))
 ```

-The BA model is our closest approach so far, but it fails to produce the small-world effect that we find in the Twitch network.
+The BA model is our closest approach so far, but it fails to produce the close-knit neighbor subgraphs that we find in the Twitch network and the WS model.